 To sum this up for the “too long; didn’t read” crowd - having an accessible and usable store will, without a doubt, increase profitability, reduce bounce rates, and increase those pesky conversions.
 Not to mention, on a more human level you are making it a little bit easier for a large number of people to shop online.

-Keep in mind that Americaneagle.com has a proven track record in this field and can be your long-term partner in making your site accessible and usable.
+Keep in mind that Americaneagle.com provides website accessibility consulting services and has a proven track record in this field and can be your long-term partner in making your site accessible and usable.
 So, set yourself apart from the rest of the crowded non-compliant online stores and contact us today to take the first step towards accessibility!